kboubakri/particle_filter/README.md

 In order to resample the particules based on their new weights, I have considered several method among which the stratified and the systematic resampling.
 They are both meant to ensure that larger weights are proportionality resampled more often but systematic resampling get a more uniform distribution over the particules space whereas the stratified resampling advantages higher weights.

 At first, I have implemented the stratified resampling because I wanted to make sure that most of the higher weights will be selected multiple times.
 But with a small standard deviation for the distance sensor, I realized that quickly all particles were getting the same position and was less able to have an adaptative behavior.
-For this reason, I used the systematic resampling instead even though the results were not significantly different.
+For this reason, I used the systematic resampling instead even though the results were not significantly different in practice.

 ### Implementation of a more realistic sensor

 In this simulation, I implemented an ideal distance sensor that even though has noise, knows exactly where the landmarks are and which one we are reffering to.
-I real life, this is rarely this case.
+In real life, this is rarely this case.
 A more realistic device would be a sensor with a certain range which is able to detect objects and to return their distance to the robot without knowing which landmark we are considering.
 This is one of the most important step toward a more realistic implementation.

 In this case, to recompute the weight of each particule the orientation of the particule will be important because the position of the landmark would have to to be computed by projecting the distance to the landmark in the particule's referential.

 Once all the landmarks would have been projected, each landmark would be identified by chosing the real landmark's position closest to the projected position of the landmark.
-This implement will lead to less reliable result as some particules might be far from the real position of the robot but in a configuration where they would be equally distant from a other set of landmarks.
+This implement will lead to less reliable results as some particules might be far from the real position of the robot but in a configuration where they would be equally distant from an other set of landmarks.